 Landing pages

-- A headline that makes a promise and captures attention
+- A bold headline that grabs attention and makes a promise

-- A subheading that builds upon the promise
+- A short subheading that adds to the promise

 Squeeze page example from Masala Body. |

-In one of our case studies, Alex Terrier, a jazz musician and music teacher offering online music lessons, describes how he achieved a 19% email sign-up rate with a high quality free content.
+For example, in one of our case studies, a jazz musician and online teacher named Alex Terrier got a 19% email sign-up rate using a high-value free offer.

 Paid Ads

-While you can use paid ads to drive traffic to your squeeze pages, there's also another way to collect email without forcing visitors to leave the page they're currently viewing.
+You can use paid ads to send people to your squeeze pages, but there’s also an easier way to collect email addresses—without making people leave the page they’re on.

 Facebook Lead Ad example |